geek-prateek/Weather_App/README.md

 ## Credits

-This Weather App is created by Prateek Kumar.
+Prateek Kumar created this Weather App.
 It uses the OpenWeatherMap API for weather data.